openmoto/ossop/MONITORING_SETUP.md

 3. Go to "Visualize" to create charts
 4. Combine charts into dashboards

-### In Uptime Kuma:
+### For External Monitoring:
-1. Click "Add New Monitor"
+1. Set up your preferred monitoring solution
-2. Choose "HTTP(s)" type
+2. Configure health checks for your services
-3. Enter the service URL
+3. Use the service URLs from the main README
-4. Set check interval (default: 60 seconds)
+4. Set appropriate check intervals
-5. Add notification methods (email, Slack, etc.)
+5. Configure alerting as needed

 ## Troubleshooting